I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-mmunlockpagableimagesection.md

 <p>None</p>

 ## -remarks
 <p>The handle for a driver's pageable section must not be released if the driver has any outstanding IRPs in its device queue(s) or internal queue(s).
 A call to <b>MmUnlockPagableImageSection</b> restores the pageability of that entire section when there are no more references to the handle for that section. </p>

 <p>The memory manager maintains the reference count on the handle to a section.
 A pageable section is only available to be paged out when the reference count is zero.
 Every lock request increments the count; every unlock request decrements the count.
 A driver must unlock a section as many times as it locks a section to make the section available to be paged out.</p>

-<p>A handle is always valid, no matter what the count.
-If the count on a handle is zero and a call is made to <b>MmLockPagableSectionByHandle</b>, the count is set to one, and if the section has been paged out, it will be paged in.</p>

-<p>In most cases, <b>MmUnlockPagableImageSection</b> is called before a driver's <i>Unload</i> routine.
-That is, a driver with a pageable section is likely to have its <i>DispatchClose</i> and/or <i>DispatchShutdown</i> routine call <b>MmUnlockPagableImageSection</b> before its <i>Unload</i> routine is called.
-However, care should be taken in unloadable drivers to release any pageable section before the driver itself is unloaded from the system.</p>

-<p>For more information about paging code and data, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff554346">Making Drivers Pageable</a>. </p>

-<p>The handle for a driver's pageable section must not be released if the driver has any outstanding IRPs in its device queue(s) or internal queue(s).
-A call to <b>MmUnlockPagableImageSection</b> restores the pageability of that entire section when there are no more references to the handle for that section. </p>

-<p>The memory manager maintains the reference count on the handle to a section.
-A pageable section is only available to be paged out when the reference count is zero.
-Every lock request increments the count; every unlock request decrements the count.
-A driver must unlock a section as many times as it locks a section to make the section available to be paged out.</p>